-Now that the Samsung Galaxy S8 has been unveiled and everyone knows what it is all about, the pressure is on Apple to one-up Samsung and deliver a truly groundbreaking flagship gadget this year.
+Now that the Samsung Galaxy S8 has been unveiled, the pressure is on Apple to one-up Samsung and deliver a truly groundbreaking flagship gadget this year.

-The common agreement is that we will see three separate iPhone models in 2017 — two “s” models of the iPhone 7 and iPhone 7 Plus and a third premium version that might rock all the rumored groundbreaking technologies.
-But judging by new leaked diagrams, can the premium iPhone 8 really deliver or will it be just another round of disappointments for fans hungry for solid innovations this time around?
+The general consensus is we’ll see three separate iPhone models in 2017 — two “S” models of the iPhone 7 and iPhone 7 Plus and a third premium version that might rock all the rumored groundbreaking technologies.
+But can the premium iPhone 8 really deliver, or will it be just another round of disappointments for fans hungry for solid innovations?

 Real or fake?

-A new leaked diagram, that supposedly has renderings of the premium “iPhone 8 or iPhone X,” shows what looks like a fingerprint sensor/home button located on the back of the phone below the Apple logo.
-The drawings also show a vertically-aligned dual camera and flash array that frankly looks odd.
+A newly leaked diagram that supposedly shows the premium “iPhone 8 or iPhone X” has what looks like a fingerprint sensor/home button located on the back of the phone, below the Apple logo.
+The drawings also show a vertically aligned dual camera and flash array that, frankly, looks odd.

-According to MacRumors, the image was shared on Weibo (China’s version of Twitter) and was picked up by the website /LEAKS.
+According to MacRumors, the image was shared on Weibo and was picked up by the website /LEAKS.
 It appears to have been taken from a computer that’s the property of an Apple manufacturing partner in China, most likely Foxconn.

-It’s unknown when the photo was taken or if it’s even real but it could have been taken during the product’s Engineering Verification Testing stage.
-This means it could be a mere mockup of the more than 10 iPhone prototypes that Apple was testing this year.
+It’s unknown when the photo was taken or if it’s real.
+It could’ve been taken during the product’s Engineering Verification Testing stage, however, which means it may be a mere mockup of the more than 10 iPhone prototypes Apple was testing this year.

-Other interesting details from the diagrams show the supposed “iPhone 8’s” dimensions — 149.5mm tall and 72.5mm wide with a depth of 8.6mm, larger and thicker than the 4.7-inch iPhone 7 as expected but smaller than the iPhone 7 Plus.
+Other interesting details from the diagrams show the supposed iPhone 8 dimensions — 149.5mm tall and 72.5mm wide with a depth of 8.6mm, larger and thicker than the 4.7-inch iPhone 7, as expected, but smaller than the iPhone 7 Plus.
 The increased depth may be due to the glass and stainless frame reminiscent of the iPhone 4.

-Let’s all hope that this diagram is either fake or a rejected prototype design because honestly, it’s not really that great.
-A rear fingerprint sensor mirroring that of the Samsung Galaxy S8 will definitely be something that iPhone fans may not embrace fully because of its potential clunkiness.
-To make it stand out and be truly revolutionary, the “iPhone 8” will have to incorporate and embed the home button and the fingerprint sensor on the front display itself, in line with what other rumors are saying.
+Let’s all hope this diagram is either fake or a rejected prototype design, because honestly, it’s not really that great.
+A rear fingerprint sensor mirroring that of the Samsung Galaxy S8 will be something iPhone fans may not embrace fully because of its potential clunkiness.
+To make it stand out and be truly revolutionary, the iPhone 8 will have to incorporate and embed the home button and the fingerprint sensor on the front display, in line with what other rumors are saying.

 Longer battery life?

-About 80 engineers are reportedly at work at Apple’s secret power management design centers in Munich and California to deliver the iPhone’s next generation battery technology.
-Unfortunately, the same sources said that the chip may not be delivered until 2019 and will not make it to the iPhone 8.
+About 80 engineers are reportedly at work at Apple’s secret power-management design centers in Munich and California to deliver the iPhone’s next-generation battery technology.
+Unfortunately, the same sources said the chip may not be delivered until 2019 and will not make it to the iPhone 8.